openshift-kni/cnf-features-deploy/cnf-tests/README.md

     docker run -v $(pwd)/:/kubeconfig -e KUBECONFIG=/kubeconfig/kubeconfig quay.io/openshift-kni/cnf-tests /usr/bin/test-run.sh -ginkgo.focus="performance|sctp"
 ```

+### Integration tests note

+There is a particular test (`[sriov] SCTP integration`) that requires both SR-IOV and SCTP.
+Given the selective nature of the focus parameter, that test is triggered by only placing the `sriov` matcher.
+If the tests are executed against a cluster where SR-IOV is installed but SCTP is not, adding the `-ginkgo.skip=SCTP` parameter will make the tests to skip it.

 ### Available features

 The set of available features to filter are: